lcrs/sparsepolyoptics/README.md

   ray-traced rays to the output of the fitted polynomials,
 - generate code from the fitted polynomials to use it in your own renderer (includes aperture sampling for both path tracing and light tracing)
+- preview the view through a lens on the GPU

 Dependencies
 ------------------------